Meghara McManus

-Meghara McManus (born April 12, 1998) is an American ice hockey player who currently plays for the Boston Pride in the Premier Hockey Federation.
+Meghara McManus (born April 12, 1998) is an American former ice hockey player who played for the Boston Pride in the now defunct Premier Hockey Federation.

 Career

 In 140 NCAA games at the University of New Hampshire, McManus scored 84 points.
 As a senior she was awarded the team MVP of the UNH Wildcats while leading the team in goals (17) and points (27).

 McManus was drafted in the 5th round of the 2020 NWHL Draft and signed a one-year deal with the Boston Pride on June 23, 2020.
 In her first two seasons with the Pride, the team won back-to-back Isobel Cup championships.

 Personal life

 McManus majored in psychology at the University of New Hampshire.